testing-library/native-testing-library-docs/docs/guiding-principles.md

 Utilities are included in this project based on the following guiding principles:

-1. Rendering React Native components ultimately creates native views, and those views should be what you test rather than the React component instances you rendered to make them.
+1. If it relates to rendering components, it deals with native views rather than component instances, nor should it encourage dealing with component instances.
-2. In general, test the way your users use your app.
-There are instances where you'll need to write unit tests, but try your best to write with this first -- the more your tests resemble the way your app works, the more confident you'll be with your app.
+2. It should be generally useful for testing the application components in the way the user would use it.
+We are making some trade-offs here because we're using a computer and often a simulated environment, but in general, utilities should encourage tests that use the components the way they're intended to be used.
-3. Be responsible, and remember that testing exists to serve you, not the other way around.
-If the library isn't working for you, contribute to make it work or do something more intuitive.
-Make your tests work for you and your team!
+3. Utility implementations and APIs should be simple and flexible.

-In summary, we believe in the principles of `dom-testing-library` and its companion libraries, and try to adhere to them as closely as possible.
-Changes to this library should always consider how they relate to what's happening in the other libraries in this family of tools.
+In summary, we believe in the principles of `testing-library`, and adhere to them as closely as possible.
+At the end of the day, what we want is for this library to be pretty light-weight, simple, and understandable.